blackbaud-services/constructicon/source/components/button/readme.md

 **Custom Styles**

-Pass in an object of custom style rules to be applied
+Pass in custom style rules to be applied to the button

 ```
 <Button styles={{